MasonGulu/CC-MISC/README.md

 * The modules you'd like in `/modules/`, (`/modules/inventory.lua` and `abstractInvLib.lua` are required)
   * TODO add detail about changing module load order
 * The shared library, `common.lua`
+* [`abstractInvLib.lua`](https://gist.github.com/MasonGulu/57ef0f52a93304a17a9eaea21f431de6) For ease of development there is currently a copy in this repository.

 ## MISC Terminal Client
 To install the MISC terminal, attach a turtle to your MISC network and install the following files.
 These can both be installed to the root of the drive.